-I’m not a big fan of bugs, but I understand and respect that they have their role in the ecosystem.
+I’m not a big fan of bugs, but I understand and respect their role in the ecosystem.
 Among bugs, I have a theory that any in the beetle family are somehow smarter and more evolved than other bugs and here’s why:

-- Their hard crusty shells give them added protection and make them harder to eat if you are a bird or another creature so inclined.
+- Beetles hard, crusty shells give them added protection and make them harder for birds and other prey to eat.

-- Most can fly, although they don’t appear to be aerodynamic enough.
+- Most can fly, although they don’t appear to be very aerodynamic.

-- They can also run fast and squeeze into small spaces.
+- They can run crazy fast and squeeze into small spaces to hide

-In the beetle family you have the dreaded cockroaches.
-I think we can all agree those creepy critters will rule the world one day.
+In the beetle family you have the dreaded Cockroach.
+Creepy critters destined to rule the world one day.
 Can’t kill ‘em.
-They’re crazy fast!
+They’re insanely fast!
 They can survive in the most dismal environments.
 They scare the crap out of me and if I found one in my house I’d probably have to move.

-On the happier side of the beetle spectrum we have Lady bugs-darling, sweet, let them land on you, make a wish…lady bugs.
-In the late Spring here in VA we get an invasion of lady bugs.
-I assume they’re on their way somewhere else but they come here for a spell.
-I say spell because it does feel a little bit magical.
-Even while I’m collecting and releasing them outdoors and making wishes, I wonder where on earth they all came from and where they’re headed next.
+On the happier side of the beetle spectrum are Ladybugs; darling, sweet, let them land on you, make a wish…lady bugs.
+In the late Spring here in VA, we experience an annual invasion of Ladybugs.
+Presumably they’re on their way somewhere else, but they stop here for a spell.
+I say spell, because it does feel a little bit magical.
+Even while I’m collecting and releasing them outdoors, making wishes, I wonder where on earth they all came from and where they’re headed next.

 Cicadas are another mysterious beetle with their odd shedding and bizarre dormant habits.
-Their creepy exoskeletons cling to everything…mailboxes, porch furniture, and siding.
-Their song is either incredibly annoying or surprisingly summer soothing depending on your perspective.
+In Summer, Cicada exoskeletons cling to everything…mailboxes, porch furniture, and siding.
+Their song, either incredibly annoying or surprisingly summer soothing, depends solely on your perspective.

-Then there’s the June bug!
-On the one hand I have great summer memories June bugs battering the screen door, desperate to get in, like a moth to the flame of our house lights burning.
-Somehow they’d survive the self imposed beating of flailing their silly selves around and pop up and fly off to who knows where?
+Then there’s the June Bug!
+On the one hand, I have great Summer memories June bugs battering the screen door, desperate to get in, like moths to the flame of our home lights burning.
+Somehow they’d survive the self imposed beating and after flailing their silly selves around would pop up, and fly off to who knows where?
 Some other screen door maybe?

-But my favorite of the beetles is the fire fly.
-I only recently learned there are several different species of fire fly and they live at different levels of the forest.
+But my favorite of the beetles is the Firefly.
+I only recently learned there are several different species of Firefly that live at different levels of the forest.

-Hats off to the beauty, the magic, the splendor of the firefly!
+Paying homage to the beauty, the magic, the splendor of the Firefly!
 May they outlast the dreaded Cockroach and continue to be the shining beacons of Summertime!